AhmedEndrisH/Car_License_Plate_Recognition/README.md

 # 🚗 Car License Plate Recognition

-An Efficent and easy-to-use web for car license plate detection and recognition using YOLO and EasyOCR, powered by FastAPI.
+An efficent and easy-to-use web for car license plate detection and recognition using YOLO and EasyOCR, powered by FastAPI.

 ---